jdirkx/OCR_Mailing_App_TheDECK/README.md

 ## 🧳 Maintainers

 > **The DECK 株式会社**
-> For onboarding, production secrets, and deployment instructions, refer to [internal playbook].
+> For onboarding, production secrets, and deployment instructions, refer to software documents in Intern2025 drive.

 **License**: MIT